0xt3j4s/0xt3j4s/README.md

 -->
 - 🔭 Sophomore at @iitjodhpur
-- 💬 Ask me about Python, C++, Flutter, JavaScript
+- 💬 Ask me about Python, C, C++, Flutter, JavaScript
 - 📫 How to reach me: jamdade.2@iitj.ac.in